Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Trajectory-related edge cases

 In the realm of unsupervised feature extraction, \textcite{Laxhammar2014Online} presented the \ac{shnncad} approach for detecting anomalies in road user trajectories using the \ac{dhd} measure.
-While not specifically designed for automated driving, their method is transferable but limited by its focus on individual trajectories without considering object interactions. \textcite{Sun2021Corner} focused on generating challenging driving scenarios by considering the interaction between the ego vehicle and one other object.
-They applied \ac{pca} for dimensionality reduction, followed by density-based spatial clustering of applications with noise (DBSCAN) for clustering and k-means for outlier detection.
+While not specifically designed for automated driving, their method is transferable but limited by its focus on individual trajectories, which overlooks object interactions. \textcite{Sun2021Corner} focused on generating challenging driving scenarios by considering the interaction between the ego vehicle and one other object.
+They applied \ac{pca} for dimensionality reduction, followed by density-based spatial clustering of applications with noise (DBSCAN) for clustering and k-means for outlier detection. \textcite{moradloo2024safety} utilized an unsupervised clustering technique to identify edge cases from the crashes reported to the National Highway Traffic Safety Administration (NHTSA).
+They argued that edge cases frequently involve the crash partner engaging in illegal actions or encountering uncommon obstacles.

-Utilizing recent deep learning models for feature extraction, \textcite{Sonntag2024Detecting} employed two autoencoders to generate semantically rich scenario embedding vectors.
+By utilizing recent deep learning models for feature extraction, \textcite{Sonntag2024Detecting} employed two autoencoders to generate semantically rich scenario embedding vectors.
 The first autoencoder compresses the input data, considering the ego vehicle's dynamics, surrounding objects, and lane markings into a latent space.
 The second autoencoder uses recurrent neural networks to encode consecutive frames into a single vector.
-Standard outlier detection is then applied to these embeddings, successfully identifying unusual scenarios confirmed by expert surveys. \textcite{Ryan2021EndtoEnd} demonstrated an unsupervised learning of normality approach, using Gaussian Processes to model normal human driving behavior for different road segments.
+Standard outlier detection is then applied to these embeddings. \textcite{Ryan2021EndtoEnd} demonstrated an unsupervised learning of normality approach, using Gaussian Processes to model normal human driving behavior for different road segments.
 Their method analyzes the steering angle and velocity ranges for each segment to identify anomalies; however, it does not consider the effects of surrounding dynamic objects.